-Security forces kill seven in southern Iraq as protests continue: sources
+Security forces kill nine in Iraq protests

 Medical authorities evacuated infants and children from a hospital in central Nassiriya overnight after tear gas spread inside hospital courtyards, two hospital sources said.
 Protests continued in the city on Sunday, with some government offices set on fire, sources said.

-In Basra, hundreds of protesters burned tires and blocked some roads, preventing government employees from reaching offices, police said.
+In Basra, hundreds of protesters burned tyres and blocked some roads, preventing government employees from reaching offices, police said.

-Protesters set fire to a police vehicle in the city center.
-At least 35 people were wounded by rubber bullets and tear gas canisters shot by security forces, said Reuters reporter.
+Protesters set fire to a police vehicle in the city centre.
+At least 35 people were wounded by rubber bullets and tear gas canisters shot by security forces, said a Reuters reporter.

+Protests continued in other southern regions, including Diwaniya, Kut, Amara and Najaf and schools and offices were partially opened on Sunday.

 Security forces also wounded at least 24 people in the Shi’ite holy city of Kerbala overnight after opening fire on demonstrators to prevent them from reaching the local government headquarters, medical and security sources said.